matthewoestreich/predict-v8-randomness/README.md

 # Usage

+- For every 10 predictions it takes ~3 seconds to compute, so be mindful of performance when predicting large amounts.
+  - A good rule of thumb is : seconds to compute = (number of predictions / 3).
-We always return an array of predictions.
-If you are only predicting one item (no param provided to `predictNext`) you can destructure the return for simplicity.
+- We always return an array of predictions (`number[]`).
+  - If you are only predicting one item (no param provided to `predictNext`) you can destructure the return for simplicity.

 #### Dynamically Generated Sequence